myusp/connect-forticlient-vpn/README.md

 | `vpn_username`  | VPN username                     | Yes      | N/A     |
 | `vpn_password`  | VPN password                     | Yes      | N/A     |

-## Outputs

-This action does not provide any explicit outputs.
-You can verify the VPN connection status from the logs.

 ## Example Usage